[Updated on July 17, 2023] It’s been over 2 years now and it is still working well. Tuff and durable phone. Back to the Moto G10 Power review!

 Just like the body, you will find the side buttons of plastic too.
 The power button has a texture that can help you distinguish the buttons in the dark.
 The buttons have a clicky feel and work quite well.

 The third reason is the Moto Actions and Gestures.
-If you haven’t owned an Android phone from Motorola then trust me you are missing so many tweaks that will make your life easier.
+If you haven’t owned an Android phone from Motorola, trust me, you are missing so many tweaks that will make your life easier.
 I will cover Moto Actions and other Moto G10 Power features very soon.
 So please press the red bell icon so that when I do, you will be notified!

 Out of the box, Moto G10 Power comes with Android 11 which is also the primary reason I bought it.
 And there are other reasons as well and will express them below.
 As per this interesting article from Piunikaweb.com, Android 12 might be seen on this smartphone in 2022, and bug fixes quarterly.